indica-mcf/Indica/doc/tutorial.rst

 -------------------

-Next we read in the diagnostic data listed :ref:`Scope, Inputs and Outputs`, initialise the equilibrium and coordinate systems:
+Next we read in the diagnostic data listed :ref:`Scope, Inputs and Outputs`, initialise the equilibrium (from EFIT data) and coordinate systems:

 .. code-block:: python